 - Know where things are located in the new report, and understand how this information is driven by your organization’s security strategy.

-The preview report is available in IQ Server release 57.
+The new report is be available in release 65 of the IQ Server.

 Why Policy-Oriented Reports?